Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Kia electric sports car

-Korean carmaker Kia will reveal an electric sports car concept in Geneva.
+Korean carmaker Kia will unveil an electric sports car concept at the Geneva Motor Show.
 All we have seen so far is the official teaser image above, but we suspect the car will use a power system related to the 64 kWh motor used by the Kia e-Niro SUV.

-Kia has described the car as one which "gives you goosebumps when you look at it, and makes the hairs on the back of your neck stand up when you drive it."
+Kia has described the car as one that "gives you goosebumps when you look at it, and makes the hairs on the back of your neck stand up when you drive it."

 Mercedes electric minivan